Medical Coding Compliance Audits

 Accurate coding by Physicians is critical to getting paid for the services provided and for avoiding external audits by Medicare and other Payers.
 The easiest and probably best way is to audit a select sample of charts.
 RevenueXL provides medical coding compliance and coding audit compliance and regulatory services to physicians which enables them to make corrections before their coding is challenged by the payers.
-Our coding audit services are designed to help your compliance with different industry standards.
-Our coding audit services also enable the providers to fully code the encounters which may be otherwise be down coded.
+Our coding audit services are designed to help you maintain compliance with different industry standards.
+Our coding audit services also enable the providers to fully code the encounters which may otherwise have been down coded.

 A Coding Audit is an internal or external review of a medical office’s coding practices conducted by reviewing patient medical records.
 Medical record audits target and evaluates procedural and diagnosis code selection as determined by physician documentation for completeness and accuracy.

 A coding auditor looks at several factors in medical office claims, including: